 Where are the Hart children?
 Investigators retrace route of doomed family who plunged off cliff

-Authorities are retracing the route the doomed Hart family traveled before plunging off a California cliff last week, as officials continue searching for three of the kids, who are presumed dead but who were mysteriously absent from the family's battered SUV.
+Authorities are retracing the route the doomed Hart family traveled before plunging off a California cliff last week, as officials continue searching for three of the children, who are presumed dead but who were mysteriously absent from the family's battered SUV.

 Devonte Hart, 15, Hannah Hart, 16, and Sierra Hart, 12, were reported missing March 26 after the family’s SUV was found overturned at the bottom of a cliff just off the Pacific Coast Highway, about 150 miles north of San Francisco.